 Common Solver Settings

-The name allows you to specify a friendly identification or purpose of a solver.
-This name will be used to help you identify the solver in the logic template and when you add the node to the work-space.
+The name allows you to specify a friendly identification or function the solver does.
+This name will help you identify the solver in the Logic Board.

 You can use the description to create a custom comment for your solver.
 Descriptions are used to remind you what your chosen solver’s intended purpose is.
 Liberal use of descriptions is recommended to help keep a complex configuration manageable.

 Solvers can be enabled or disabled only when used on the Solver tab.
 When disabled, the solver will not affect the output.
 BloodHound will behave as if the node does not exist.
 You can use the disable feature if you need to remove solvers from the output to analyze how BloodHound is producing an unexpected result.
 When a Logic template (Logic tab) is created this setting no longer has any effect and permanently behaves as set to True.
 In this case, to disable a solver on a Logic template, delete the leader.
 A less preferred way to enable/disable a solver is use the Weight Slider Controls.

 Solvers can be configured to evaluate only one side (the long side or short side), instead of evaluating both sides simultaneously for every bar (the default behavior).
 This is useful if you have criteria for the long and short side which are very different or you need to implement the long and short logic separately.
 This may be necessary if your long and short logic is very different from each other.

 The inversion setting allows you to invert the output of the Solver to give you the opposite effect of its regular behavior.
 The inversion option performs a fuzzy logic inversion taking the original output and apply the formula (1 – x, where x is the original output) to it.
 It is the equivalent of applying a NOT fuzzy logic hedge to the solver node.

 Most solvers allow you to select the type of Input data that the solver will analyze.
 These solvers include:

 - Expansion Contraction